Denniswegereef/web-design-1819/README.md

 Well I started building a prototype to first solve something small like a date picker, because if you wanna fly you have to know when you are going and coming back.
 Most of the date pickers are big tables with alot of numbers.

+### User scenarios

+> As a user I want to pick a date to blook a flight with a screenreader but without the use of a regular date-picker

+> As a user I want to see the weather as accurate as possible without having acces to a weather map where the clouds show

 Things I try to improve was the fact that I set everything in a drop down from year, month and day to make it more easy searchable.
 It was not really a out of the box idea but it is nice just seeing how she goes over your page because what I do with the screenreader is just read every possible line there is on the page.

 But when she was testing she just completely missed my introduction text, well than she just goes straight to the dropdown.
 So that's kinda hard, I tried to keep as limited amount of content per page.
 Also try to make it easy to undo a action and go back.
 Without having to look inside the table of days all again.